Persecution of Falun Gong: Background

-Falun Gong, also known as Falun Dafa, is a form of spiritual qigong practice that involves meditation, energy exercises, and a set of moral principles that guide practitioners' daily lives.
-The principles they espouse—"truthfulness, compassion, forbearance"—have been repeated by Falun Gong members.
-However, according to James Lewis, Falun Gong founder Li Hongzhi instructs his followers to deflect from fact when talking to outsiders, contradictory to his teachings about "Truthfulness".
+Falun Gong, also known as Falun Dafa, is a new religious movement that combines meditation, qigong energy exercises, and moral guidance rooted in Buddhist and Taoist traditions.
+Falun Gong is based around the teachings of its founder and leader: China-born Li Hongzhi.
+According to NBC News, to his followers, Li is "a God-like figure who can levitate, walk through walls and see into the future.
+His ultra-conservative and controversial teachings include a rejection of modern science, art and medicine, and a denunciation of homosexuality, feminism and general worldliness."
+Hongzhi instructs his followers to not talk about "Falun Gong's inner teachings" when talking to outsiders, contradictory to his teachings about "Truthfulness".

 The practice of Falun Gong was first taught publicly by Li in Northeast China in the spring of 1992, towards the end of China's "qigong boom".
 Falun Gong initially enjoyed considerable official support during the early years of its development.
 It was promoted by the state-run Qigong Association and other government agencies.
 By the mid-1990s, however, Chinese authorities sought to rein in the influence of qigong practices and enacted more stringent requirements on the country's various qigong denominations.
 In 1995 authorities mandated that all qigong groups establish Communist Party branches.
 The government also sought to formalize ties with Falun Gong and exercise greater control over the practice.
 Falun Gong resisted co-optation, and instead filed to withdraw altogether from the state-run qigong association.

 Following this severance of ties to the state, the group came under increasing criticism and surveillance from the country's security apparatus and propaganda department.
 Falun Gong books were banned from further publication in July 1996, and official news outlets began criticizing the group as a form of "feudal superstition", whose "theistic" orientation was at odds with the official ideology and national agenda.